rjw57/dtcwt/docs/backends.rst

 installed and linked will result in the Tensorflow backend being used, but operations will be run on the CPU rather than the GPU.

-If you do not have a GPU, some speedup was still seen for using Tensorflow with the CPU vs the plain NumPy backend.
+If you do not have a GPU, some speedup can still be seen for using Tensorflow with the CPU vs the plain NumPy backend, as tensorflow will naturally use multiple processors.

 Which backend should I use?
 '''''''''''''''''''''''''''